 - In the Add ArcGIS Server window, choose Publish GIS Services.
 Click Next.

-- For the Server URL, type the URL of the ArcGIS Server site to which you want to connect.
-For example, https://gisserver.domain.com:6443/arcgis.
+- For the Server URL, type the URL of the ArcGIS Server site you want to connect to.
+For example, http://gisserver.domain.com:6080/arcgis.

 - From the Server Type drop-down list, choose ArcGIS Server.

 - During the publishing process, a service definition file is created and temporarily stored locally on disk.
 When the publishing process completes, the service definition is uploaded to the server and the local file is deleted.
 For the purposes of this tutorial, leave the default staging folder.